Like Water for Chocolate | A Novel of food and magical realism

 Food as a character

 Even if Tita appears as the main character, food is the real protagonist of the novel.
-The writer gives the book a particular structure so as to emphasize its role: a traditional Mexican recipe, made by Tita, introduces each of the twelve chapters that make up the novel.
+The writer gives the book a particular structure to emphasize its role: a traditional Mexican recipe by Tita introduces each of the twelve chapters that make up the novel.
 Food thus acts as a character, describing the other characters’ emotions and feelings.
 Esquivel defines cooking as “the alchemy between perceived and unseen forces.”

 Tita is a goddess